nmathewson/walking-onions-wip/specs/06-clients-behavior.md

 After choosing guards, clients will continue to use them even after their SNIPs expire.
-On the first circuit through each guard after opening a channel, clients should ask that guards for a fresh SNIP for itself, to ensure that the guard is still listed in the consensus, and to keep the client's information up-to-date.
+On the first circuit through each guard after opening a channel, clients should ask that guard for a fresh SNIP for itself, to ensure that the guard is still listed in the consensus, and to keep the client's information up-to-date.